debsmita1/backstage-workshop/README.md

 - If you are starting from scratch, then select a template to get started:

-  - To add more templates in the catalog, add the following urls in the `app-config.local.yaml` under `catalog.locations` and re-start the app
+  - To add more templates in the catalog, add the following URLs in the `app-config.yaml` under `catalog.locations` and re-start the app

     ```
     catalog: